utelecon/utelecon.github.io/src/pages/en/itc_lms/index.md

 ### Courses

-Distributing teaching materials and submitting assignments on ITC-LMS are done on courses created for each year and class.
+Distributing teaching materials and submitting assignments on ITC-LMS take place in courses created for each year and class.
 Please refer to the following page for instructions on how to use it.

 <!-- * [For students](students/) -->
 * [For lecturers](lecturers/)